Pablo Reyes Player Props: Red Sox vs. Tigers

 Pablo Reyes At The Plate

-- Reyes has six doubles, a home run and six walks while batting .337.
+- Reyes has six doubles, a home run and seven walks while hitting .326.

-- Reyes has reached base via a hit in 18 games this year (of 30 played), and had multiple hits in 11 of those games.
+- Reyes has picked up a hit in 58.1% of his 31 games this season, with at least two hits in 35.5% of them.

-- He has gone deep in one of 30 games, and in 1% of his plate appearances.
+- He has hit a home run in one of 31 games, and in 1% of his plate appearances.

-- Reyes has had at least one RBI in 20.0% of his games this year (six of 30), with two or more RBI three times (10.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Reyes has picked up an RBI in 19.4% of his games this year, with more than one RBI in 9.7% of his games.
+He has also produced three or more runs in two contests.

+- In nine of 31 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.